 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 An additional program celebrating our Bird City status is our annual Fall Migration Day.
 On the first Saturday in November, we sponsor a viewing time at our riverside observation area at River View Park right in downtown Ferryville along Highway 35.
 This past year was our fourth year.
 We have invited Dan Jackson, past president of the Coulee Region Audubon group in LaCrosse to be our expert birder.
 He and 4 others set up their spotting scopes for viewing the migrating waterfowl.
 Species that have been observed are bald eagles, tundra swans, white pelicans, loons, a wide variety of ducks including thousands of canvas backs, and great blue herons.
-37 people from 4 states attended this past year.
+37 people from 4 states attended last year.
 We have birding materials available for handouts including how to locate nearby eagle's nest and directions to Brownsville, MN to see the migrating swans.
 This is coordinated with the Lansing, Iowa birding festival that happens on the same day.